-- 1st Sunday, Holy Words/Sacred Meal: The gathering may well be the most formal.
+- 1st Sunday – The gathering may well be the most formal.
 The language of “worship” along with the corresponding message and music, lifts up inclusive language, progressive faith, emphasizes social justice.
 Each gathering includes the celebration of Communion, to which ALL are welcome–no matter age, gender identity, ethnicity, race, belief.

 - 3rd Sunday, Savor the Sacred: The gathering focuses on sharing a meal, part of which is created in the OLLI kitchen.
 At the heart of each meal will be one dish related with the theme for the day.
-The sacred will arise in and around the meal, with the message being discussion oriented.
 Those who gather are invited to bring a dish to share.
 Those who have specific dietary concerns are encouraged to make sure that the dish they share meets their own needs.
 Expect this gathering to be a bit longer than other weeks.

 Worship lasts about one hour (exception–Savor the Sacred), beginning at 5:00 PM every Sunday evening.